 A unique set of symptoms characterizes PANS and PANDAS.
-The PANS diagnostic criteria are based on the acute onset of OCD and/or eating restrictions, with concurrent symptoms in at least 2 of 7 neurological, cognitive, or behavioral symptoms.
-Symptoms and the severity of symptoms can vary from patient to patient.
+The PANS diagnostic criteria are based on the acute onset of OCD and/or eating restrictions, with concurrent symptoms in at least 2 of 7 categories of neurological, cognitive, or behavioral symptoms.
+PANS PANDAS symptom presentation, the severity of symptoms, and the trigger can vary from patient to patient.
 PANS symptoms are triggered by infections, inflammatory reactions, or metabolic disturbances.

 Repeated Flares & Baseline

 Do patients go back to baseline between flares/exacerbations?

 Not always.
 Some symptoms can remit fully while others are reduced but not back to baseline.

 The severity of PANS symptoms varies from patient to patient and can vary from flare to flare.

 Treatment plans reflect the severity of the current PANS flare and case history.
 Not all patients return to baseline between flares, which can affect treatment plans.
 PANS is a clinical condition identified by an abrupt onset of a specific cluster of symptoms as a result of a variety of etiologies and disease mechanisms.
 Therefore, tracking symptoms and their onset, severity, and duration is critical to making a clinical diagnosis.
 Both clinicians and parents can use PANS symptomology rating scale tools to monitor symptom severity.
 More information on PANS Rating Scales and Symptom Tracking.

 Mildly severe PANS PANDAS symptoms interfere with daily life but are manageable and do not completely debilitate the patient.